by Ralph Bergengren (1871-1947)

 Thanks to Lila for reciting "The Worm" and to Sarina for illustrating it!

 This article was posted on Thursday, August 25th, 2011 at 6:44 pm and is filed under Countries & Cultures, England, English, Languages, MP3's, Poems, Poems about Bugs, Poetry, Poets, Ralph Bergengren, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “The Worm – A Poem with an Illustration and MP3”